mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-bake-gui.md

 }
    ```

-You can also make TezPeak GUI only available on the local computer if you have an all-in-one setup (i.e. the baker and the GUI are on the same computer which has a graphical user interface):
+You can also make MavPeak GUI only available on the local computer if you have an all-in-one setup (i.e. the baker and the GUI are on the same computer which has a graphical user interface):

    ```
 {